-- The safe use of equipment (trowels, squares, levels, cutters, paints, plaster) when carrying out basic construction techniques. - Use of common maintenance materials; plasterboard, grout, tiles, plywood, timber, mixing equipment - Accurate measuring when carrying out preparatory work prior to using construction materials; use of SI units (mm, m) from scale drawings, marking out of materials - Practical competence in the performing of basic maintenance techniques
+- The safe use of equipment (; hammers, gauges, trowels, levels, string-lines squares and cordless screwdriver) when carrying out basic construction techniques. - Use of common brick and blockwork materials, common brick, blocks and mortar - Accurate measuring when carrying out preparatory work prior to using construction materials; use of SI units (mm, m) from scale drawings, marking out of materials - Practical competence in the performing of basic brick and blockwork techniques.

-The learner will: Justify the correct choice of equipment and maintenance techniques when carrying out tasks
+The learner will: Justify the correct choice of equipment and brick and blockwork techniques when carrying out tasks

-- The importance of selecting the correct equipment for the job; correct tool selection, misuse of tools and equipment, health and safety legislation - Why they used their selected construction techniques; properties of materials, costs of materials, strength, maintenance - The importance of equipment maintenance; preventative and reactive maintenance, storage of tools and equipment
+- The importance of selecting the correct equipment for the job; correct tool selection, misuse of tools and equipment, health and safety legislation - Why they used their selected construction techniques; properties of materials, costs of materials, strength, maintenance - The importance of equipment maintenance; preventative and reactive maintenance, storage of tools and equipment.